aymanhalloween/sidekick/README.md

 When deploying to production:
 1. Ensure the `/data` directory has write permissions
 2. Consider migrating from JSON file storage to a proper database
-3. Add authentication to the admin dashboard
-4. Set up proper backup strategies for waitlist data
+3. Set up proper backup strategies for waitlist data
+4. Configure Google Sheets integration with production credentials

 ## Security Considerations

 - Form validation on both client and server side
 - Sanitized data storage to prevent injection attacks
-- Admin dashboard should be protected with authentication in production
+- No exposed admin endpoints for enhanced security
 - Consider rate limiting for the API endpoints
+- All sensitive data is stored securely in Google Sheets

 Built with ❤️ for modern web experiences.